kara-lang/Kara/README.md

 ```

 This is achieved by encoding length of a collection in its type.
 Here `[1, 2, 3]` has type `Vector<Int, 3>`, which requires
 its subscript arguments to be less than vector's length.
-These constraints are checked at compile-time, but work even for
+These constraints are checked at compile time, but work even for
-vector length computed at run-time.
-Vector length is propagated to new vectors created at run-time thanks to the generic vector
+vector length computed at run time.
+Vector length is propagated to new vectors created at run time thanks to the generic vector
 concatenation operator `++`.
 Its type signature looks like this:

 ```swift